robthide37/A3dp-Slicer/README.md

 You can download a precompiled package from this repository release page.
 For now go to the Dev branch and then git actions.
 I should have a working Mac, Win , Ubuntu Linux version working now.

+To try nightly builds make sure to login to github adn then select the dev branch .
+Then go to the actions page where their will be compiled versions on teh server ready for download .

 ## Licensing and attribution

 Slic3r is licensed under the _GNU Affero General Public License, version 3_.